Momerf988/Portfolio_Projects/NashvilleHousingAnalysis/README.md

-The follwing repositry contains following projects described by folder:
+The folder contains the project described as follows:

 Nashville Housing Data cleaning